mikkokotila/learning-deep-learning/TROUBLESHOOTING.md

 For example if you get an issue with Jupyter Notebook, you would follow the sequence as below.
 Typically you will find that the first or second might work, so you don't have to go further and do the more involving things.

+1) Did you do your imports already

-1) Restart the kernel
+2) Restart the kernel

-2) Close the notebook (from the file menu) and start it again
+3) Close the notebook (from the file menu) and start it again

-3) Shutdown Jupyter entirely from the open shell (ctrl+c and then 'y')
+4) Shutdown Jupyter entirely from the open shell (ctrl+c and then 'y')

-4) Start a new shell and then start Jupyter there
+5) Start a new shell and then start Jupyter there

-5) Restart your machine
+6) Restart your machine

-6) Try creating a new notebook where you try to do the same thing
+7) Try creating a new notebook where you try to do the same thing

-7) Try upgrading your the related packages (note below is a generic example)
+8) Try upgrading your the related packages (note below is a generic example)

 ##### Upgrade for pip package